-Grab-Kit provides abstraction from all aspects of distributed system design by simplifying the creation and operation of microservices through scaffolding, using smart library configuration defaults, automatic initialization, context propagation, and runtime framework configuration.
-Moreover, it provides standardization of communication across services.
+Grab-Kit provides abstraction from all aspects of distributed system design by simplifying the creation and operation of microservices through scaffolding, using smart library configuration defaults, automatic initialisation, context propagation, and runtime framework configuration.
+Moreover, it standardises communication across services.

-We no longer need to spend long hours generating boilerplate code, initializing common libraries, creating dashboards and alarms, or creating Data Access Objects (DAOs).
-Instead, we can concentrate on delivering scalable and agile services that are essential for the success of our engineers and in turn delight our customers.
+We no longer need to spend long hours generating boilerplate code, initialising common libraries, creating dashboards and alarms, or creating Data Access Objects (DAOs).
+Instead, we can concentrate on delivering scalable and agile services that are essential for the success of our engineers and in turn delight our consumers.